ILLINOIS DEPARTMENT OF CENTRAL MANAGEMENT SERVICES CLASS SPECIFICATION

-Requires ability to prepare comprehensive written or oral reports.
+Requires ability to prepare comprehensive and specialized medical records and reports.

-In addition to having a written and spoken knowledge of the English language, candidates may be required to speak and write a foreign language at a colloquial skill level in carrying out position duties in conjunction with non-English speaking individuals.
+In addition to English verbal and written skills, candidates may be required to translate, speak and write a foreign language at a colloquial skill level.
+Some positions may require manual communication skills.